jdoleary/Spellmasons/docs/TasksCurrent.md

 - Make damage that they WILL take different from damage that they HAVE taken.
 IT's confusing
-- Trigger mouse move when player unit is done moving so it will render attention markers
 - Lochlan feedback
     - Have to communicate cards getting more expensive better
     - Not enough cover to stay out of LOS of archer